 Some homeowners are required to purchase flood insurance in addition to their traditional homeowners insurance depending on their geographic location, especially when they reside in a marked flood zone.

-Floods are the single most common natural disaster in the United States.
+Did you know that floods are the single most common natural disaster in the United States?

 In fact, 90 percent of all the nation’s natural disasters include flooding.
 Yet the typical homeowners insurance or renters insurance policy doesn’t include flood coverage.
 That’s why it can be a good idea to purchase flood insurance, regardless of whether you live in a high-risk flood zone.

 Insurify can help you find the right homeowners insurance package for your needs and budget.
 Compare homeowners quotes from several American companies—and even unlock discounts—before you even start thinking about flood insurance.

 In this article

 What You Need to Know About Flood Insurance

 Flood insurance covers property owners’ personal property and possessions for direct physical losses caused by flood-related problems—not just storm-related floods but also floods caused by things like dam failures.
 To qualify as a flood for insurance purposes, the water must cover at least two acres or affect at least two different properties; only in these cases can you make a flood insurance claim.
 Flood insurance policies can also cover damage caused to personal items and appliances that suffered water damage.
 Coverage can also cover living expenses like hotel bills and meals if you’re forced out of your property after a flood.
 Private flood insurance is an excellent option for homeowners in demarcated flood zones.

 The typical flood insurance policy covers up to $250,000 of physical damage to the home and up to $100,000 for the personal possessions inside the home.
 However, be aware that while the home coverage is calculated on a replacement cost basis, the personal possession coverage is calculated on an actual cost value basis.